-Robert Augustine: From Wheelchair to Dancing on Tables, Robert, also known as Skweekz, is exploring the textural world of nature and the aesthetics of beauty.
-Just as the birds sing in the trees, Skweekz hopes to ignite a fire through his heart that sings to the passion of the individual.
-His works explore the process of being cleansed by the rains of creating.
+August, also known as Skweekz, is exploring the textural world of nature and the aesthetics of the human form.
+Just as the birds sing in the trees, August hopes to ignite a fire through their heart that sings to the passion of the individual.
+Their works explore the process of being cleansed by the rains of creating.
 A beautiful flower emerging from the ground that transforms into a butterfly ready to take flight.

 Julia Brandenberger: I’m coming to ICP from Philadelphia- having grown up the farmlands and woods of the Pennsylvania suburbs.
 My artistic awakening came from the ballet world, which I entrenched myself in until I found improvisational storytelling.
 Once I broke open the different capacities within myself to perform I found that immediacy and direct presence with an audience were my preferred methods of reaching people and making art.
 I’ve come to hold this true above all else; Art must be at service to humanity, not the other way around.
 My objective with art is to use expression as a tool to better know myself and the human condition, through the medium of performance.
 I have studied theology at Pendle Hill Center for Quaker Studies.
 I have a BA in French Language and Linguistics from Penn State.
 I have studied performance at a long list of dance institutions, at Panorama Philly and the Headlong Performance Institute.
 Contact: email@example.com Website: www.roguetheology.com